 Summer may be over, but fear not – because we’re not quite done with the season of adventuring.
-Whether you’ve decided to elongate your summer as a result of COVID-19, or are simply looking to get out of the house for a bit and see something other than your own four walls, we know just the places.
-Grab your coat, pop your shoes on and check out our guide to the best Autumn day trips near Manchester.
+Whether you’ve decided to elongate your summer or are simply looking to get out of the house for a bit and see something other than your own four walls, we know just the places.
+Grab your coat, pop your shoes on and check out our guide to the best autumn day trips near Manchester.

 1. Formby Beach

 You probably associate going to the beach with summer, more so than you do with autumn – but nothing beats the crisp sea air when it’s a little cooler.
 Head out on a dog walk down the beautiful sandy beach, or take a stroll through the nature reserve while you’ll see red squirrels and other wildlife.
 The sand dunes make for a gorgeous landscape – and the sunsets here are truly unbeatable.

 Whether its a stroll through the charming village, or a hike around the surrounding Peak District – Castleton is a great spot to visit all year round.
 Check out the Blue John Cavern, potter around the traditional shops, discover Peveril Castle or take the walk towards Mam Tor.
 There’s plenty to do, no matter your preference.